nam-301/culturabinaria/README.md

 In our town, in recent years, we have seen the arrival of many migrants (mainly from West Africa and South Asia) who were escaping violence and poverty.
 Now they are trying to begin a new life in Italy, getting an education if they need to, and looking for jobs.

 Most of the migrants come from deprived backgrounds and received little or no formal education.
-But it's hard to find a job with no education and no immediately spendable skills!
+But it's hard to find a job with no education and no immediately applicable skills!
 Starting from this consideration, we decided to help them gain some basic digital skills (for example: how to use a word processor, how to do an effective search on the Internet, how to exhange files .. )

 ## What are we doing?